-Recently I have found numerous articles and been asked about the levels of caffeine in tea.
+Recently I have found numerous articles and have been asked about the levels of caffeine in tea.
 This is most likely due to the general consensus that caffeine is bad for you.
-In this blog I am going to debunk some of the myths of caffeine levels in tea.
+In this blog, I am going to debunk some of the myths of caffeine levels in tea.

 Owing to an ancient misconception that the active constituent in tea and coffee is different, caffeine is called “theine” when found in tea.
 Originally, theophylline was thought to be the active constituent but is actually only found in trace amounts.
 There are four stimulants found in tea: caffeine, theobromine, theophylline and the amino acid L-theanine (in respective order below).

 Theine and caffeine are the same alkaloid and were recognised as being identical in 1838.
 The caffeine in tea is nonetheless distinguishable from that found in coffee because it forms different bonds with other substances, which in turn change how it affects the body.
 When tea leaves are infused, the caffeine combines with tannins, which attenuate and stabilise the caffeine’s effects on the body.
 Tannins prevent caffeine being released too rapidly so it can be absorbed over a long period of time; the effect is, therefore, more regular, as well as lasting longer.
 In tea, caffeine stimulates the central nervous system and the cardiovascular system by enlarging the diameter of the vessels in the cerebral cortex.
 On the other hand, when ingested with coffee, caffeine has a direct effect on blood circulation through the coronary system, stimulating an acceleration of the heart rate.
 In other words, tea is more of a stimulant than an excitant.
 It sharpens the mind, increases concentration, eliminates fatigue and enhances intellectual acuity.
 For many, the effects of caffeine in tea are much milder and more harmonious with their metabolism than the caffeine in coffee.